Safety is our specialty, and this also applies to handling your personal data and ensuring that your privacy is respected.

 - Customer onboarding information such as credit rating, number of household members etc. to the extent applicable: Deleted 12months after the end of the customer relationship

-- Customer activities, such as customer service contacts, ownership change, communication etc.: Deleted 12 months after end of customer relationship
+- Customer activities, such as customer service contacts (including chat- or messaging services where you as user is identified), customer satisfaction scores, ownership change, communication etc .: Deleted 12 months after end of customer relationship

 - Alarm system data (installation details, activity logs, alarm activations etc.): Deleted 3 years after the end of the customer relationship